CSken/4337-Project-1/devlog.md

 10/24/2025 11:30 PM
 Successfully implemented batch mode with error checking.
 Will continue testing for additional errors.
 Will beegin work on implementing interactive mode.

+10/25/2025 10:50
+Need to think about how to implement history within my recursive loop.